Partnership for the Advancement of Cancer Research Project

 - Preparing and presenting a scientific poster.

-The program also sponsors a number of social activities to foster interaction among students and their mentors.
+The program also sponsors a number of social activities to foster interaction among interns and their mentors.
 Activities may include:

-- Attending a Mariner's game at Safeco Field;
+- Attending a Seattle Mariner's MLB game OR Seattle Sounders FC match;

 - Hiking the trails on Mount Rainier